Claws (song): Critical reception

 In April 2022, Clash listed the song among the 17 best of Charli's songs, with Gem Stokes stating that it "plays a part in the hyper-pop style that Charli XCX has come to be associated with, detailing a love that sounds so futuristic it could only ever have been penned by Charli.
 Glittering synths tussle with some of the fan-named 'pots and pans' percussive sounds for a rich, well-mixed pop banger."

 Music video

 The music video for the song was released onto YouTube on 1 May.
-Given a premiere treatment, the video was directed by Charlotte Rutherford and features XCX's boyfriend.
+Given a premiere treatment, the video was directed by Charlotte Rutherford and featured XCX's boyfriend at the time, Huck Kwong.
 The video was filmed in a vlog-type style on a green screen keyed-in backgrounds that included rainbows, icebergs, high heels, and sports cars.
 Since the video's debut, she has released the non-edited green screen, allowing fans to download and play with various backgrounds.